camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 The following sections describe what the existing [Camunda Platform 7 to Camunda Platform 8 migration tooling](https://github.com/camunda-community-hub/camunda-7-to-8-migration/) does by BPMN symbol and explain unsupported attributes.

+### General considerations

+The following attributes/elements cannot be migrated:

+- `camunda:asyncBefore`: Every task in Zeebe is always asyncBefore and asyncAfter.
+- `camunda:asyncAfter`: Every task in Zeebe is always asyncBefore and asyncAfter.
+- `camunda:exclusive`: Jobs are always exclusive in Zeebe.
+- `camunda:jobPriority`: There is no way to prioritize jobs in Zeebe (yet).
+- `camunda:failedJobRetryTimeCycle`: You cannot yet configure the retry time cycle.

 ### Service tasks

 ![Service Task](../components/modeler/bpmn/assets/bpmn-symbols/service-task.svg)